sweetie-bot-project/sweetie_bot/config/sweetie_bot_deploy/README.md

 * `kinematics_inv_joint_limits.cpf` --- joint limits for `kinematics_inv_trac_ik` component.
 * `herkulex_feedback.yaml` --- hardware interface configuration.
 * `motion.yaml` --- motion core parameters.

-Some parameters of OROCOS components has special meaning:
-`period` is set to the main timer period (control cycle duration).
-`services` is list of OROCOS subservices to be loaded into component, `priority` is linux RT priority.
+* `hmi.yaml` --- visualization configuration.

 See `sweetie_bot_proto2_deploy` for example.

 ### Host and robot on-board computer relations

-* All parameters (including .cpf files, and trajectories) can be loaded into ROS Pearameter Server.
+* All parameters (including .cpf files, and trajectories) can be loaded into ROS Parameter Server.
 So any changes performed on host affects on-board subsystem.
     Note that the actual list of  configuration files loaded into pareamter server is defined in `load_param.launch`
 * `.launch` scripts support `machine` tag so if configuration is right host is able to start all necessary nodes on on-board computer via ssh.
     But note that even remote deplyment procedure uses local `.lua` scritpts.
 If deployment is not remote then local launch file is used.